virtual-cast/Zenject/README.md

 So if you often encounter this warning and are aware of the implications of what you're doing then you might set this value to false to suppress it.

 - **Ensure Deterministic Destruction Order On Application Quit** - When set to true, this will ensure that all GameObject's and IDisposables are destroyed in a predictable order when the application is closed.
-By default it is set to false, because there are some undesirable implications to enabling this feature as described in <a href="#destruction-order">this section</a>.
+By default it is set to false, because there are some undesirable implications to enabling this feature as described in [this section](#destruction-order).

 These settings can also be configured on a per DiContainer basis by changing the DiContainer.Settings property.
 Changing this property will affect the given container as well as any subcontainers.

-There are also settings for the signals system which are documented <a href="Documentation/Signals.md#settings">here</a>.
+There are also settings for the signals system which are documented [here](#settings).

-## <a id="signals"></a>Signals
+## Signals

 See <a href="Documentation/Signals.md">here</a>.